 My background is in Project Management.
 I am still a project manager 4 days a week.
 I have been into health and fitness for a long time and decided after falling pregnant that I wanted to specialize in pre and post-natal fitness.
-The importance of continuing to remain active during pregnancy (and after) and training with someone who knows how pregnancy and labour affect your body is highly underestimated.
+The importance of continuing to remain active during pregnancy (and after).
+Also training with someone who knows how pregnancy and labour effect your body is highly underestimated.

 What is a typical day like for you?

 A typical day for me starts off with taking my daughter Audrey and my dogs for a walk in the morning.
 Then its daycare drop off and off to work.
-After work I will either be running a fitness class or attending the pilates studio (I am currently in the process of becoming a Pilates Instructor).
+After work I will either be running a fitness class or attending the pilates studio.
+I am currently in the process of becoming a Pilates Instructor.
 On the days that I am not running a class or at the studio I love nothing more than coming home, lounging about with my family.
-On top of that I run a 6 week Postnatal Body Restore Program which involves creating workouts, sourcing recipes so that my clients are fueling their bodies with healthy meals; creating new essential oil recipes to help with emotions and well-being and generally keeping my clients on track to achieve their goal.
+On top of that I run a 6 week Post-Natal Body Restore Program with Frisky Fitness, which involves creating workouts, sourcing recipes so that my clients are fueling their bodies with healthy meals; creating new essential oil recipes to help with emotions and well-being and generally keeping my clients on track to achieve their goal.

 What is the first thing a new mama should focus on when they are ready to get back to fitness?